The world stood still 26 years ago on August 31, as news of Princess Diana’s death from a fatal car crash in Paris spread across the globe.

 As controversial as it was, Princess Diana’s Panorama interview with BBC journalist Martin Bashir could arguably be the event that totally won over the public’s heart.

-In the interview, not only did Diana candidly speak of her husband’s affair with Camilla Parker-Bowles, the now Duchess of Cornwall, it was in this interview where she famously said she didn’t see herself “being the queen of this country”, instead saying she would “like to be the queen of people’s hearts”.
+In the interview, not only did Diana candidly speak of her husband’s affair with Camilla Parker-Bowles, it was in this interview where she famously said she didn’t see herself “being the queen of this country”, instead saying she would “like to be the queen of people’s hearts”.

 “I don’t think many people would want me to be queen, and when I say many people, I mean the establishment that I’m married into,” she said in the interview.